satshacopter/satshacopter-250X/README.md

 satshacopter 250X
 --

 satshacopter 250X is a quadcopter built around the **[satshakit flight controller](https://github.com/satshakit/satshakit-flight-controller)**.
-It is designed to be as  simple and cheap as possible, and to be easily made inside any Fab Lab.
+It is designed to be as  simple and cheap as much as possible, and to be easily made inside any Fab Lab.

 250X specifications:

 - 250mm wooden frame and supports
 - open source flight controller
 - MPU6050 IMU located exactly at the center
-- 4 x 2200Kv brushless motors
+- 4 x 1900kv brushless motors
 - 4 x 15A ESCs
 - MultiWii compatible
 - 4 channel Hobby King remote and receiver